Skip to content

 Freezer essentials

-• Freeze leftovers to eat later.
-A good tip is to label containers or freezer bags to keep track of what you have.
+• Leftovers – freeze in containers or freezer bags.
+Label them with the date to keep track of what you have.

 Related pages